ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   * - Clan identifier
     - Pfam Clan page
   * - UniProt accession
-    - IntePro protein page, which includes Pfam matches (with coordinates)
+    - InterPro protein page, which includes Pfam matches (with coordinates)
   * - Gene names
-    - IntePro protein page, which includes Pfam matches (with coordinates)
+    - InterPro protein page, which includes Pfam matches (with coordinates)
   * - PDB identifier
-    - IntePro structure page, which includes a 3D visualisation of Pfam matches
+    - InterPro structure page, which includes a 3D visualisation of Pfam matches
   * - Proteomes
     - If it is a reference proteome, the InterPro proteome page will be displayed
   * - Keywords, free text